2015 Opportunities and Vacancies

 Gap Term or Gap Year (flexible)

-- speak and write fluent English, (Spanish, Arabic and/or French, a plus)
+- speak and write fluent English, (2nd language fluency in Spanish, Arabic, Farsi and/or French, is a plus)

-- have a strong academic record or diverse international experience credentials
+- have a strong academic record and/or diverse international experience credentials

 - have a commitment to make a difference in the pro bono legal or human rights sectors